This article has been updated since its original publication to reflect 2022 SEFA standards.

-The SEFA is a supplemental schedule to the financial statements that an organization is required to produce when it is subject to the single audit requirement.
-The single audit requirement is triggered when the federal expenditures reported on the SEFA exceed $750,000 or more over the organization’s fiscal year.
-For some organizations, getting the SEFA wrong could result in an organization concluding that a single audit is not required when it actually was required to be performed.
+The SEFA is a supplemental schedule to the audited financial statements that determines the applicability and scope of the Single Audit.
+The Single Audit requirement is triggered when the federal expenditures reported on the SEFA exceed $750,000 or more over the organization’s fiscal year.
+Getting the SEFA right is required to determine when a Single Audit is required and, if required, the proper scope of the Single Audit.

 The SEFA is required to be completed in accordance with the Uniform Guidance (2.CFR.200.502).
-The federal expenditures that are included on the SEFA are to be based on determining when a federal award is considered “expended”.
+The federal expenditures that are included on the SEFA are to be based on determining when a federal award is considered “expended.”
 Unfortunately, the name federal expenditures on the schedule can be misleading.
-It seems to imply that the schedule would simply only include the value of costs the organization incurred that were paid for with federal funding.
+It seems to imply that the schedule only includes the value of costs the organization incurred that were paid for with federal funding.
 However, in reality, it is much more involved than that.